 AI-Focused Retrospectives for Team AI Working Agreements

-Use an AI retrospective to turn scattered tool use into clear team rules, safer workflows, and better human review habits.
+Turn scattered AI use into clear team rules, safer workflows, and human review habits people can follow during the work they do each day.

-AI is already part of daily work for many software and product teams.
+AI already appears in daily software and product work.
 It drafts notes, explains code, summarizes research, suggests tests, and helps people get past blank-page work.

 An AI-focused retrospective turns those scattered habits into a practical team AI working agreement.